neverdragon/devblog_BA/_posts/2021-01-08-cycles1-recap.md

 Currently I'm focussing on understanding the render transformation in Cycles to be able to calculate pixel-space bounding boxes for objects that we can then use to determine with areas to render, and (for now) setting the render region border accordingly.

 So far I have found that the Cycles camera class has the following potentially relevant matrices saved:

   ProjectionTransform worldtoraster;

   ProjectionTransform worldtoscreen;

   ProjectionTransform worldtondc;

   Transform worldtocamera;

+ I'm still trying to understand how they are applied; it seems straight forward, but the results I'm getting are not as expected.
+According to what I've read worldtoraster *should* be the right one to use.